 The Unproven and Controversial Effects of Marijuana

 Since Marijuana is so popular and well-known, many people believe that it has effects (both positive and negative) which haven’t been proven scientifically.
 For example, there is no evidence that Marijuana actually makes someone more creative or insightful.
-Additionally, scientists have not proven that Marijuana provides effective treatment for any form of chronic pain besides damaged nerve pain.
 There is also little evidence that Marijuana either causes or cures cancer or that it increases the risk of heart attack or stroke.

 Is Marijuana Actually a “Gateway Drug?”

 There is a widespread belief that people who smoke Marijuana will go on to experiment with more dangerous and intense drugs, such as Methamphetamine and Heroin.
 Research indicates that this might be somewhat true.
 Persistent Marijuana use builds tolerance in the brain to THC and also increases the brain’s sensitivity to other substances.
 These two effects might cause a frequent Marijuana user to try other drugs.
 This may be why most people who try “harder” or “worse” drugs are likely to have already used Marijuana.
 However, while there is a correlation between using “hard drugs” and smoking Marijuana, studies also show that most people who smoke Marijuana do not actually try other drugs later in their lives.
 They either continue to use Marijuana or stop using drugs completely.
 The question of whether Marijuana is a gateway drug has not yet been settled.